I’m not even going to ask you a dumb question like “do you want to get more customers in your area?” because the answer is obviously yes.

 How to use your local keyword research

 So you’ve got a list of local keywords.
 Now what?
-Your local keyword research is going to lay the foundation for your local SEO because you’re going to want to incorporate your local keywords into your website and your content strategy.
+Your local keyword research is going to lay the foundation for your local SEO because you’re going to want to incorporate those keywords into your website and your content strategy.

 Here are some ways to use your local keywords.